evgenyb/evgenyb.github.io/_posts/2020-09-08-import-dns-zone-into-pulumi.md

 ## Importing Infrastructure

-Since this Zone was already provisioned manually long before and already contains several records, I need to import existing resources so they can be managed by Pulumi.
+Since my DNS Zone instance was already provisioned manually long before and already contains several DNS record sets, I need to import existing resources so they can be managed by Pulumi.

-To adopt existing resources so that Pulumi is able to manage subsequent updates to them, Pulumi offers the [import](https://www.pulumi.com/docs/intro/concepts/programming-model/#import) resource option.
-This option request that a resource defined in your Pulumi program adopts an existing resource in Azure instead of creating a new one.
+To adopt existing resources so that Pulumi is able to manage subsequent updates to them, Pulumi offers the [import resource](https://www.pulumi.com/docs/intro/concepts/programming-model/#import)  option.
+This option requests that a resource defined in your Pulumi program adopts an existing resource in Azure instead of creating a new one.

 In my case, to import DNS Zone, I need to import the following resources: